10 Instagram Best Practices for Nonprofits

 7) Utilize Instagram Fundraising Tools.

-According to the Global Trends in Giving Report, 10% of online donors have made a donation through Instagram Fundraising Tools.
-Of those, 93% said they are likely to do so again.
-With that level of interest in repeat giving, nonprofits would be wise to experiment with Instagram Fundraising Tools.
+According to the most recent Online Donor Feedback Survey, 12% of online donors have made a donation through Instagram Fundraising Tools.
+Of those, 83% said they are likely to do so again.
+With that level of interest in donating on Instagram, nonprofits would be wise to experiment with Instagram Fundraising Tools.

 To begin, check to see if Instagram Fundraising Tools are available in your country.
 If yes, then sign up for Meta Fundraising Tools.
 Once approved, add the fundraising tools to your Facebook Page and then connect your page with your nonprofit’s Instagram Business Account to get access to: